hfp/libxstream/documentation/samples/libxstream_dbm.md

 ```

 Runs `dbm_bench.x` with `DBM_MULTIPLY_SMM=-1`, which routes the homogeneous
 LIBSMM batches into the DBM kernel and validates the result.
+The test fails if
-The arguments of
-`dbm_bench.x` are those of `acc_bench.x`.
+the DBM kernel did not run.
+The arguments of `dbm_bench.x` are those of
+`acc_bench.x` and can be given as `make test TESTARG="5 3000 13x5x7"`.

 ## CP2K